The Philly Fed ADS Business Conditions Index Update

 The index is based on six underlying data series:

 - Monthly payroll employment

 - Quarterly real GDP

 The accompanying commentary goes on to explain that "The average value of the ADS index is zero.
 Progressively bigger positive values indicate progressively better-than-average conditions, whereas progressively more negative values indicate progressively worse-than-average conditions."

 The first chart shows the complete data series, which stretches back to 1960.
 We've highlighted recessions and the current level of this daily index through its latest data point.

-Now let's take a closer look at the 21st century daily index.
+Now let's take a closer look at the 21st-century daily index.
 We've added a pair of dashed parallel lines highlighting a high-low channel since 2010.
 Our purpose was to give a better sense of direction for the economy.
 The top dashed line marks the post-recession peaks.
 The bottom line is parallel to it and positioned at the early 2013 low.
-The latest data point is fractionally below the upward trend.
-It will be interesting to watch this indicator over the next few months to see if it breaks out of the six-year channel.
+The recent interim lows have been trending higher.